-- medical centre means premises other than a hospital used by 3 or more health practitioners at the same time for the investigation or treatment of human injuries or ailments and for general outpatient care. - mining operations means premises where mining operations, as that term is defined in the Mining Act 1978 section 8(1) is carried out.
+medical centre means premises other than a hospital used by 3 or more health practitioners at the same time for the investigation or treatment of human injuries or ailments and for general outpatient care.

+mining operations means premises where mining operations, as that term is defined in the Mining Act 1978 section 8(1) is carried out.

-motel means premises, which may be licensed under the Liquor Control Act 1988- motor vehicle, boat or caravan sales means premises used to sell or hire motor vehicles, boats or caravans.
+motel means premises, which may be licensed under the Liquor Control Act 1988 - motor vehicle, boat or caravan sales means premises used to sell or hire motor vehicles, boats or caravans.

-(a) used to accommodate guests in a manner similar to a hotel; and motor vehicle repair means premises used for or in connection withmotor vehicle wash means premises primarily used to wash motor vehicles.
+- (a) used to accommodate guests in a manner similar to a hotel; and - (b) with specific provision for the accommodation of guests with motor vehicles.

+motor vehicle repair means premises used for or in connection with - motor vehicle wash means premises primarily used to wash motor vehicles.